justin2004/weblog/DRAFTS/troubleshooting/README.md

 ## The Cost of Work

 In the F-16 world, movement along the intent and access dimensions is so smooth you don't even notice it.
+That is, for most problems with the F-16 E&E systems the hardest part is finding the problem.
+[9]

 In the software world, movement along the intent and access dimensions is so rough that it causes:

 - increased disappointment in deployed software systems